 When looking into garbage disposals, there is a lot of information to understand and products to look at.
 So, here is everything you could want to know about air switches for garbage disposals.

-What is an air switch?
+What is an Air Switch?

+Air switches are more aesthetically pleasing and ergonomic than regular wall switches.
 There is a wide variety of air switches and they have a wide range of industrial applications.
-But to operate a garbage disposal you need to buy one that is specifically made for it.
+However, to operate your garbage disposal, you need to buy one that is specifically made for it.

-An air switch has 3 main parts;
+An air switch has 3 main parts: